HomeBrain-ARG/People_Counter_Intel_OpenVino/WRITEUP.md

 ## Explaining Custom Layers:

-In our project, pre-trained TensorFlow models have been used, as we have observed, the more complex the chosen models have been, the more custom layers we have found.

-OPenVino cuenta con la herramienta llamada "Model Optimizer" para realziar conversiones entre diferentes modelos pre-entrenados.

-En general esta herramienta se encuentra en el path: ```/opt/intel/openvino/deployment_tools/model_optimizer```
+Custom Layers conversion flow is as follows:

+The tool used to perform the conversions of different pre-trained models of the TF, Caffe and ONNX type, among others to OPenVino is called "Model Optimizer".

+In general this tool, made up of several scripts, is found in the path: ```/opt/intel/openvino/deployment_tools/model_optimizer```.

-Model Optimizer produces an Intermediate Representation (IR) of the network, which can be read, loaded, and inferred with the Inference Engine.
-The Inference Engine API offers a unified API across a number of supported Intel® platforms.
-The Intermediate Representation is a pair of files describing the model:
+The "Model Optimizer" produces an "Intermediate Representation" or "IR" of the network, which can be read, loaded, and inferred with the "Inference Engine" as we see in the previous graphic.

+After the conversion, IR will be made up of two files:
-    .xml - Describes the network topology
+* File with **.xml** extension: Describes the network topology.
-    .bin - Contains the weights and biases binary data.
+* File with **.bin** extension: Contains the weights and biases binary data.

 The steps to convert custom layers are the following one: